 MediaTek’s strong presence in the 5G market has obviously come after tireless research in this area for about 6 years.
 MediaTek has two research centers dedicated to 5G technology, one is their headquarters, and the other one is in Finland.

 The research centers also research and test out the latest wireless technologies in collaboration with other European academic institutions, the research and development institute of Finland, and of course Nokia.
 Local government and research institutions are also keen on this particular technology.

-The 6G technology is expected to arrive in a commercialized form sometime in 2030, but if MediaTek and Nokia manage to speed up their joint research and subsequently the development, the 6G technology may arrive earlier than expected.
-It could materialize before the designated time since there is very little conflict of interest between MediaTek, and Finland based mobile company Nokia.
+The 6G technology is expected to arrive in a commercialized form sometime in 2030, but if MediaTek and Nokia manage to speed up their joint research and subsequently development, the 6G technology may arrive earlier than expected.
+It could materialize before the designated time since there is very little conflict of interest between MediaTek, and Finland-based mobile company Nokia.